+What is the event queue design pattern?
 The event queue behavioral pattern allows you to keep track of work that needs to be done and let some other code actually perform the task.

-You get several benefits from this pattern:
+You get several benefits from the event queue design pattern:

 - Normally, events are handled on a first-in, first-out order but your code can change this if needed.
 The code that’s posting an event doesn’t need to worry about the order.